Ridicule of UFOs and Visiting Aliensthoughts & comment — 02 Jul 2017

 THE EASIEST PEOPLE TO RIDICULE are those interested in UFO phenomena and alien visitation.
 No other area of interest, belief or experience generates more ridicule.

 Why is the concept that we are possibly being visited by alien races from other planets so utterly ridiculous that respectable scientists cannot ever take it seriously?
-After all, in an observable universe of one billion trillion stars arranged in 10 billion galaxies, and with an exponentially increasing number of these stars estimated to have earth-like planets, it is completely irrational to believe that that are no other advanced civilisations in our galaxy.
+After all, in an observable universe of one billion trillion stars arranged in 10 billion galaxies, and with an exponentially increasing number of these stars estimated to have earth-like planets, it is completely irrational to believe that are no other advanced civilisations in our galaxy.
 The Milky Way alone is estimated to have tens of billions of planets that could support life.
 The people who should actually be laughed at are those who believe that out of these billion trillion stars (and that is ONLY in the observable universe), life developed on only one planet.
 Now that really is a ridiculous proposition!

 This burgeoning percentage of potential life-supporting planets now being discovered has meant that scientists and sceptics have now had to revise their position on alien life.
 Rather than arguing that the chances of it arising are vanishingly small, the argument now tentatively hangs on the fixed limit of the speed of light which is 300 million metres per second.
 According to our current scientific theories, which are less than 100 years old, the speed of light can never be surpassed and so provides an absolute limit on how fast even the most advanced civilisation can travel or signal through this unimaginably massive cosmos.
-The argument is that even if there are other advanced civilisations in our own galaxy, which is almost a statistical certainty, the enormous distances between us and them are likely too vast to cross, even in the lifetime of their or our civilisations.
+The argument is that even if there are other advanced civilisations in our galaxy, which is almost a statistical certainty, the enormous distances between us and them are likely too vast to cross, even in the lifetime of their or our civilisations.
 In other words, we are insulated from each other by enormous distances.

 This argument rests on some big assumptions: